-The list of watershed scenarios you have created will appear on the Field Routing (Watershed) page (Figure 28).
+The list of watershed scenarios you have created will appear on the Watershed (Field Routing) page (Figure 28).
 To begin defining your watershed scenario, or to edit a watershed scenario that you have already defined, click on the scenario name to begin defining/editing the scenario.

-To delete your watershed scenario, click the delete \times icon.
-To rename your watershed scenario, click the edit \swarrow icon.
+To delete your watershed scenario, click the delete icon.

+To rename your watershed scenario, click the edit icon.

-Figure 28: Field routing screen (collapsed).
+Figure 28: Field routing screen (simulated).